Vagn Bennike

-Vagn Bennike (6 January 1888 – 30 November 1970) was a Danish army engineer and demolitions expert.
-In World War II during the occupation of Denmark, he fought in the Danish resistance movement in Jutland where he was attached to the army's illegal tasks unit.
-In the summer of 1944 he took charge of resistance operations in Jutland, and was at times criticised by other resistance groups for the priority in operations he gave to his loyalty to the army.
-His code name was GOAL.
+Vagn Bennike (6 January 1888 – 30 November 1970) was a Danish army officer and resistance fighter.
+Following the end of World War II, Bennike became Generalmajor and served as Commander of UNTSO.

 Early life

 Vagn Bennike was born on 6 January 1888 to Estrid (nee Høgsbro) (d.
 1944) and Lieutenant Colonel H.F.
 Bennike (d.
 1920).
 His brothers were Helge, Holger and Ove Bennike.

 Career

 Bennike was from a military family and joined the Danish Army.
 He became a First Lieutenant in 1912, a Captain in 1922 and was a teacher at the Royal Danish Military Academy between 1923 and 1945.
 He was commander in the Ingeniørkorpset (Engineers' Corps) in 1930, Chief of Staff at the Ingeniørtropperne 1932-1937 and Lieutenant Colonel and Commander of the First Pioneer Battalion in 1937.

 World War II

 During the occupation of Denmark during World War II he worked in the Danish resistance movement in Jutland, attached to the army's illegal tasks unit.

 When Resistance leader Flemming Juncker had to leave the country in April 1944, Vagn Bennike and Christian Ulrik Hansen took over the leadership in Jutland but Hansen was caught by the Gestapo and executed in the summer of 1944.
 Bennike was formally subject to the Danish Freedom Council, but was effectively under the command of Den lille Generalstab, the Danish Army's illegal leadership, which operated under the army chief, General Ebbe Gørtz.
 Bennike organised and streamlined the Jutland resistance, but was often at odds with Jens Toldstrup, who was responsible for the resistance movement in North Jutland.
-Bennike worked under a number of aliases and code names including (Mr.) Middelbo, Uncle, Uncle Christian, Engineer Søndergaard, Gustav Olsen, Generalen, Cousin, Goal, Gustav, Hans, Jørgensen.
+His code name was GOAL, but also worked under a number of aliases and code names including (Mr.) Middelbo, Uncle, Uncle Christian, Engineer Søndergaard, Gustav Olsen, Generalen, Cousin, Goal, Gustav, Hans, Jørgensen.